Types of support

 - Where you are a primary carer of a disabled person.

-- Where you have a temporary disability or shorter but very severe illness with appropriate medical evidence, eg a broken arm which would affect your ability to finish your assignment, and you need more than five working days beyond the original deadline to complete the work (for five working days or less you should apply for a five working day extension instead).
+- Where you have a temporary disability or shorter but very severe illness with appropriate medical evidence, eg a broken arm which would affect your ability to finish your assignment

 - Where you are pregnant or a parent with a baby under six months old.

 If you do not meet the above criteria but you experience something significant that affects your ability to sit an exam or submit a piece of coursework, you may be eligible to apply for personal circumstances (formerly known as extenuating circumstances) including a five working day extension.

 Process for applying

 Please complete the Reasonable Adjustment to Deadline request form (InfoHub login required).
 If you have any difficulties or would like to discuss your request please make an appointment with a Disability Adviser in person at an Information Point or telephone +44(0)117 32 85678.

 - You should notify Disability Service as soon as you realise you might have difficulty meeting a deadline (at least 24 hours’ notice) as we will need time to consider your request and consult with relevant academic staff.

 - Longer changes to deadlines (over two weeks) are extremely rare and may be more appropriately dealt with via the University’s personal circumstances policy or via an appointment with a Student Support Adviser.

 - Adjustments to deadlines cannot normally be considered retrospectively unless there is a compelling reason why you could not apply in advance of the coursework assessment deadline.

-- Where you have been granted an adjustment to a deadline, further adjustments to the deadline for the same piece of work will not normally be considered unless there has been an additional impact on your ability to meet the revised deadline already agreed.
+- Where you have been granted a reasonable adjustment to a deadline, or a five working day extension, further adjustments to the deadline for the same piece of work will not normally be considered unless there has been an additional impact on your ability to meet the revised deadline already agreed.
+You must clearly explain this additional impact when making a further request.